giminni/docker-grav/README.md

 This project includes the following features:

+* Use docker init as signal forwarder and process reaper
 * Use docker runlets for easier dockerfile development
 * Use local context key/value files for project configuration settings `${GRAV_HOME}/.context.*`
 * Use local cache directory for injecting files at buildtime `${GRAV_HOME}/rootfs/*`